perfana/perfana-docs/docs/integrations/integrations.md

 ### Tag metrics

-Perfana creates an `Only show traces that fail to meet Service Level Objective` filter when it finds a key metric with a Service Level Objective specified based a Grafana `panel` that has `perfana-response-times` in the description.
+Perfana creates an `Only show traces that fail to meet Service Level Objective` filter when it finds a Service Level Objective specified based a Grafana `panel` that has `perfana-response-times` in the description, in a dashboard that is tagged with `perfana-performance-test-tool`.

 ![Panel description perfana-response-times](/docs/images/perfana-response-times.png)